balthisar/tidy/JSDTidyFramework/Resources/Base.lproj/Documentation/README.md

 Introduction
 ------------

-`JSDTidyModel` is a Cocoa wrapper for most of the functionality of `libtidy` <http://www.html-tidy.org>, the current incarnation of Dave Ragget’s original HTML Tidy program. `libtidy` is a pure-C library written for the most cross-platform availability possible.
+`JSDTidyModel` is a Cocoa wrapper for most of the functionality of [`libtidy`](http://www.html-tidy.org), the current incarnation of Dave Ragget’s original HTML Tidy program. `libtidy` is a pure-C library written for the most cross-platform availability possible.

 Since Cocoa is decidely not cross-platform (meaning “outside of Cocoa” independent of hardware), no effort is made in this wrapper to maintain any such cross-functionality.
 Additionally, because of features unique to Cocoa, some parts of `libtidy` have been replaced by native Mac OS X routines (particularly file-encoding handling).